parichay28/Design-Patterns/README.md

     - d) The class cannot be sub-classed.

       Answer (c)

 3. Implement three Singleton classes in Java.
-  - Singleton folder.
+    - In Singleton folder.

 4. Implement the factory design in Java.
     - In Factory folder.